spatialthoughts/qgis-tutorials/source/docs/performing_table_joins_pyqgis.rst

    csvField='GEO.id2'
    result = processing.runandload('qgis:joinattributestable', shp, csv, shpField, csvField, None)

-5. We will stick with the original join using QgsVectorJoinInfo for the remaining of the tutorial.
+5. We will stick with the original join using ``QgsVectorJoinInfo`` for the remainder of the tutorial.
 Now it is time to apply a graduated style to the joined layer.
 The population field name in the joined layer is ``ca_tracts_pop_D001``.
 We will apply a graduated renderer using the ``QgsGraduatedSymbolRendererV2`` class in the ``Quantile`` mode.
 Refer to